 Our independent registered accounting firm has added an explanatory paragraph to their audit opinion issued in connection with our financial statements.
-We had an accumulated deficit of approximately \$3,327,000 and 632,000 at December 31, 2015 and 2014, respectively, had a net loss of approximately \$2,694,000 and \$388,000 for the years ended December 31, 2015 and 2014, respectively, and net cash used in operating activities of approximately \$84,000 and \$44,000 for the years ended December 31, 2015 and 2014, respectively, with limited revenue earned since inception.
+We had an accumulated deficit of approximately \$3,327,000 and \$632,000 at December 31, 2015 and 2014, respectively, had a net loss of approximately \$2,694,000 and \$388,000 for the year ended December 31, 2015 and 2014, respectively, and net cash used in operating activities of approximately \$84,000 and \$44,000, respectively, for the years ended December 31, 2015 and 2014, respectively, with limited revenue earned since inception.

 While we are attempting to expand operations and increase revenues, our cash position may not be significant enough to support our daily operations.
 We intend to raise additional funds by way of a public or private offering.
 We believe that the actions presently being taken to further implement its business plan and generate revenues provide the opportunity for us to continue as a going concern.
 While we believe in the viability of our strategy to generate revenues and in its ability to raise additional funds, there can be no assurances to that effect.
 Our ability to continue as a going concern is dependent upon our ability to further implement our business plan and generate revenues.
-Our current burn rate to maintain the minimal level of operations for us to be in a position to execute our business plan upon funding is anticipated to be no greater than \$25,000 per month in cash and Joseph Segelman, our President and CEO, has agreed to underwrite these costs until we are able to begin execution of our business plan.
-In addition, until we begin execution of our business plan, we will continue to defer and accrue salaries and thus will not require cash to make payments under employment agreements.
+Our current burn rate to maintain the minimal level of operations for us to be in a position to execute our business plan upon funding is anticipated to be no greater than \$25,000 per month in cash and Joseph Segelman, our President and CEO, has agreed to underwrite these costs until the offering described in this filing is completed and we are then able to begin execution of our business plan.
+In addition, until the offering described in this filing is completed and accrue salaries and thus will not require cash to make payments under employment agreements.